HidoraSwiss/documentation/en/API/DeploymentManifest.md

 ## Example in PHP

-This PHP script deploy a server Xonotic on *my-xonotic.hidora.com* after each launch.
+This PHP script deploys a server Xonotic on *my-xonotic.hidora.com* after each launch.

->Be careful, the variable $ENV_NAME need to be different after each launch, otherwise, you will have two environments with the same name (so, one error).
+>Be careful, the variable $ENV_NAME needs to be different after each launch, otherwise you will have two environments with the same name (so, an error occurs).

 ```php
 <?php